Strangler figs start as epiphytes, eventually killing their host trees through constriction.

 In our practice, we worked with an OTA that used a white label solution, meaning that their booking platform was not developed in-house.
 Since we didn’t have access to the original code, an incremental update was not an option.

-Theoretically, we could go with the strangler fig pattern: The old external system could be masked under a proxy, gradually redirecting part of the traffic to the new in-house system.
+Theoretically, we could have gone with the strangler fig pattern: The old external system could be masked under a proxy, gradually redirecting part of the traffic to the new in-house system.
 However, in this case, a full rewrite made more sense as it was easier to start fresh rather than work around the limitations of an external system.

 Legacy system migration best practices